ablanco1950/DetectTrafficSign/README.md

 # DetectTrafficSign
 Creation of a model based on yolov8 that uses the file downloaded from https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format/data as a custom dataset to detect traffic signs.
-The detected signals can be recognized with one of the signal recognition projects published on github.
+The detected signals can be recognized with the project https://github.com/ablanco1950/RecognizeTrafficSign..

 Requirements